by Tom Allen

-Due diligence is a crucial stage in the deal life-cycle, where the Target makes available all financial, legal and other information that is material for the acquirer's evaluation of the Target and it’s value.
+M&A due diligence is a crucial stage in the deal life-cycle, where the Target makes available all financial, legal and other information that is material for the acquirer's evaluation of the Target and its value.
 The process cannot be overlooked and can be viewed as an investigation into a Target prior to acquisition, investment, refinancing, restructuring, public listing (IPO) or similar transaction.
-The process may require many months of dedicated time if the Target is large with a global presence.
+Due diligence may require many months of dedicated time if the Target is large with a global presence.

 - Commercial & Strategic Rationale for the transaction;

 - Risks Reduction (which may result in “deal breakers”);

 - Deal Execution technicalities in order to close the transaction successfully.

 The first stage of a due diligence engagement should be to consider the scope of the work required.
 In doing so, consideration must be given to the significance of the proposed transaction in the eyes of the acquirer, the size of the Target relative to the acquirer and the degree of access to information expected to be granted by the Target.

 There is no prescribed format for what a due diligence engagement may encompass – rather, each engagement will be bespoke and tailored to the specific transaction and needs of the user.
 Having said that, companies that take on a high volume of deal activity typically catalog their considerations into a due diligence checklist that they can utilize on a recurring basis.